DataDog/integrations-extras/notion/README.md

 ## Setup

-Datadog setup

-Go to the Configuration tab and click Install Integration at the bottom.
+1. Open the Notion tile and click _Install Integration_.

-Click Connect Accounts to redirect to Settings & Members in Notion
+2. Click _Connect Accounts_ to redirect to _Settings & Members_ in Notion.

-Login to Notion then navigate to Connections > Workspace Connections > +Add Connection > Datadog.
+3. Login to Notion, then navigate to _Connections_ > _Workspace Connections_ > _+Add Connection_ > _Datadog_.

-Notion will prompt you to follow a series of OAuth steps to authorize the integration with Datadog.
+4. Notion prompts you to follow a series of OAuth steps to authorize the integration with Datadog.

-Once connected, Notion will start sending near real-time data to Datadog.
+Once connected, Notion starts sending near real-time data to Datadog.

 ## Uninstallation
 Once this integration has been uninstalled, any previous authorizations are revoked.